 In 2020, the Beethoven pet store chain switched to a new CDP with the aim of enhancing its communication with customers and increasing the online store’s revenue.
 The switch to the new platform allowed trigger warnings to be set up, prevented revenue loss and unified and segmented the database.
 It also provided the opportunity to test a new neural network algorithm that forecasts the best sending […]

-Beethoven’s Story: How The Pet Store Chain Uses a Neural Network to Forecast Best Sending Time, Segments Its Audience, Uses Targeted Bulk Campaigns, and Reactivates Its Invalid Database
+Beethoven’s Story: Using a Neural Network to Forecast Best Sending Time and Reactivating an Invalid Database

 GoalIncrease online store revenue

 SolutionSwitch to a new CDP